Chicago will require proof of vaccination in restaurants and bars - ExBulletin

 Chicago will require proof of vaccination in restaurants and bars

-Chicago will require proof of coronavirus vaccination in restaurants, bars, gyms and other indoor locations because the rapidly spreading omicron variant is leading to an increase in Covid-19 infections, Mayor Lori Lightfoot said on Tuesday.
+Chicago Chicago will require proof of coronavirus vaccination in restaurants, bars, gyms and other indoor locations as the rapidly spreading omicron variant is leading to a spike in COVID-19 infections, Mayor Lori Lightfoot said on Tuesday.

 Lightfoot said the requirement would take effect on Jan.3 and apply to places in the country’s third largest city where food and drink are served, including sports and entertainment venues and centers for fitness.
-This does not apply to people who take take out, who stay in a store for 10 minutes or less.
+This does not apply to people who take take out, who stay in a store for less than 10 minutes.

 Lightfoot said the measure is needed due to an increase in the number of cases and hospitalizations, with Chicago seeing numbers at similar levels to before vaccine availability.
-Chicago reports on average about 1,700 cases per day, up from about 300 per day just a few weeks ago, she said.
+Chicago reports on average more than 1,700 new cases of COVID per day, up from about 300 per day just a few weeks ago, she said.

 Federal health officials said on Monday that omicron accounted for 73% of new infections last week, nearly six times more in just seven days.